piccard21/busy-load/README.md

 A simple, but flexible loading-mask plugin for jQuery.

 * **Overlay**
-  * animate it like fade or slide in
+  * choose an animation, like fading or sliding
-  * fiddle around with plenty of customization options to fit your needs
+  * fiddle around with plenty of customization options
 * **Spinners**
   * css - select from a collection of pure css-spinners from [Tobias Ahlin](http://tobiasahlin.com/spinkit/)
   * image - use an image as a spinner